danielmartling/Leaflet.NauticalScale/README.md

 ## Install instructions

 1. Clone the repo.
-2. Copy the `leaflet.nauticalscale.js` to your project.
+2. Copy `leaflet.nauticalscale.js` to your project.
 3. Include eg. `<script src="src/leaflet.nauticalscale.js"></script>` in the head of your html file.

 ## Usage example